nanikamado/rockstr/README.md

-# Momostr
+# Rockstr

-An experimental Nostr relay.
+A simple Nostr relay using RocksDB.